Your frequently asked questions about physician associates

-Physician associates are collaborative healthcare professionals with a generalist medical education, who work alongside doctors, GPs and surgeons providing medical care as an integral part of the multidisciplinary team.
-Physician associates are dependent practitioners working with a dedicated supervisor, but are able to work independently with appropriate support.
+Physician associates are healthcare professionals with a generalist medical education, who work alongside doctors, physicians, GPs and surgeons providing medical care as an integral part of the multidisciplinary team.
+Physician associates are dependent practitioners working with a dedicated supervisor, but are able to work autonomously with appropriate support.

 - take medical histories from patients